-Bilingual Bicycle Accident Attorneys Advocate for Injured Bicyclists’ Rights in Palm Beach County, Broward County, and Throughout South Florida
+West Palm Beach Bilingual Bike Injury Attorneys Advocating for Injured Bicyclists in Broward County, Palm Beach County, and Florida

-The year-round warm climate of South Florida allows residents to use bicycles for transportation from January through December, providing both a cost-effective and environmentally friendly alternative to motor vehicle transportation.
-Unfortunately, this also means that bicycle accidents are much more common in our neighborhoods, especially when the sheer number of fast-moving cars on the South Florida roadways and an annual uptick in distracted driving are brought into the mix.
+The year-round warm climate of Florida allows residents to use bicycles for transportation from January through December, providing both a cost-effective and environmentally friendly alternative to motor vehicle transportation.
+Unfortunately, this also means that bicycle accidents are much more common in our neighborhoods, especially when the sheer number of fast-moving cars on the Florida roadways and an annual uptick in distracted driving are brought into the mix.
 A bicycle is no match for a motorized vehicle in terms of size and weight, and regardless of how common cycling is as a form of transportation, many drivers simply do not pay attention to bicyclists sharing the roadway.
+If you’ve been injured in a biking accident, contact the experienced Florida bicycle accident lawyers at Gonzalez & Cartwright, P.A. for a free consultation about your case.

 Rights and Responsibilities of Florida Bicyclists